Independent Assessment of Lincoln Police Department Underway - KFOR FM 103.3 1240 AM

-Lincoln, NE (March 2, 2022) Starting today, Wednesday, March 2, all Lincoln Police Department (LPD) employees have the opportunity to complete an anonymous survey about their experiences and perspectives on operations of the Department.
+(KFOR NEWS March 3, 2022) Starting Wednesday, March 2, all Lincoln Police Department (LPD) employees have the opportunity to complete an anonymous survey about their experiences and perspectives on operations of the Department.
 The survey is being conducted by 21st Century Policing Solutions (21CP) as part of that national firm’s assessment of LPD’s policies, procedures, and workplace experience.

-Several Police Department employees have been placed on suspension, fired, or filed suit against LPD recently over complaints of sexual harassment or sexual assault.

 In February 2021, Mayor Leirion Gaylor Baird directed that an independent assessment of LPD, including a survey and focus groups, be conducted.
 “The men and women of the Lincoln Police Department work hard every day to deliver results and uphold our city’s high standard of public safety,” said Mayor Gaylor Baird.
 “An essential part of ensuring that LPD continues to be successful in accomplishing its mission is thoroughly responding to concerns and maintaining a culture of excellence, free from discrimination and harassment.
 This process involves seeking the perspectives of all our law enforcement professionals.”